 \section{Model Evaluation}

-We evaluate the proposed model using a Monte Carlo simulation study with three goals.
-The first goal is to evaluate how the approximation for the latent change score during a time interval and that introduced by the Taylor series expansion affects the performance measures, including the relative bias, the empirical standard error (SE), the relative root-mean-square error (RMSE), and the empirical coverage probability for a nominal $95\%$ confidence interval of each parameter.
+We use a Monte Carlo simulation study to evaluate the proposed model with three goals.
+The first goal is to evaluate how the approximate value of the latent change score during a time interval and the approximation introduced by the Taylor series expansion affect performance measures, including the relative bias, empirical SE, relative RMSE, and empirical CP of a nominal $95\%$ confidence interval for each parameter.
 The definitions and estimates of these four performance metrics are given in Table \ref{tbl:metric}.
-The second goal is to compare the proposed expression of the latent change score to the existing definition.
-We generate the data structure from the Jenss-Bayley latent growth curve model rather than that from the proposed model to compare the two specifications of the latent change scores.
-Additionally, we investigate whether the reduced model performs sufficiently well compared to the full model.
+The second goal is to compare the proposed specification of the latent change score with the existing definition; therefore, we generate Jenss-Bayley LGCM-implied data structures and compare the two specifications of the Jenss-Bayley LCSM.
+Third, we examine the determinants of statistical power to detect between-individual differences in the ratio of the growth acceleration, which is realized by the likelihood-ratio test (LRT).
+Specifically, we compare the goodness of fit of the proposed Jenss-Bayley LCSM and its reduced version as the two models are nested.
+The degree of freedom of the LRT is $4$: one is for the variance of the logarithmic ratio of the growth acceleration, and the other three are for its covariances with other growth factors.
+Additionally, we are interested in examining whether the reduced model performs sufficiently well compared to the full model.